+3. METHOD

-3.1 Participants and Setting
+Participants and Setting

 Selected through a non-probability convenience sampling technique, the initial sample of the study incorporated 100 Lebanese intermediate EFL learners with the age range of 12-13.
-They were sixgraders, studying at a Lebanese school in Qom, Iran, where they are taught the materials developed by the Lebanese educational system.
+They were six-graders, studying at a Lebanese school in Qom, Iran, where they are taught the materials developed by the Lebanese educational system.
 The first language of the participating students was Arabic.
-In order to check the homogeneity of the sample in terms of the level of English proficiency, language of one researchers distributed Quick Oxford Placement Test (QOPT) to all of them.
-The participants, who obtained scores within the range of 30 to 47, equal to B1 and B2 levels, were identified CEFR intermediate-level learners (Geranpayeh, 2003).
+In order to check the homogeneity of the sample in terms of the level of English language proficiency, one of the researchers distributed Quick Oxford Placement Test (QOPT) to all of them.
+The participants, who obtained scores within the range of 30 to 47, equal to B1 and B2 CEFR levels, were identified as intermediate-level learners (Geranpayeh, 2003).
 They were selected as the main participants of the study (n=74) and were randomly assigned to three experimental groups, each roughly 25 (i.e., shared, interactive, and independent groups, henceforth EG1, EG2, EG3, respectively).
 They used English as the obligatory medium of instruction at school.